Connecting your Garmin Connect Account

 Sharing your activities on Garmin Connect

 You can upload a single activity directly to Garmin Connect by opening it from the "Activities" list, tapping the "..." button in the upper right corner and choosing "Share."
 This will bring up a page where you can choose to share the activity to on or more of the most popular services including Garmin Connect along with an optional message.
-The activity will then be uploaded to Garmin Connect and you will hear a "swoosh" sound when the upload is complete.
 If the activity already exists on Garmin Connect, only the title and activity type is updated.

 Similarly, you can upload all your activities directly to Garmin Connect by choosing "Share & Export" from the upper left menu and then "Garmin."
 RunGap will then upload all activities missing on Garmin Connect and update the titles and activity types for the rest.
 This may take a while the very first time, but RunGap will automatically skip previously uploaded activities which have not been modified and therefore subsequent exports will complete much faster.